 Standard Multiple Language Use in Action Bridge to NYS NGLS NYS Next Generation ELA: 2W2 Write informative/explanatory texts in which they introduce a topic, use facts and definitions to develop points, and provide a concluding statement or section.
 Elementary School In a unit on communities, 2 nd graders are partnered to compare/contrast, brainstorm, and jointly create a piece of writing as well as prepare an oral presentation.
 The teacher pairs up two students who are both between an emerging and transitioning proficiency level in English.
-They work together to write a text in English, combining their linguistic knowledge to express their ideas (see pages 31- 40 for more on this unit).
+They work together to write a text in English, combining their linguistic knowledge to express their ideas (see pages 31-40 for more on this unit).
 Pairing students who speak a common home language helps them pool their linguistic resources to create a more complex piece of writing.
 As students work together in both languages, they learn from one another and can work towards creating grade-level work in a new language.
 NYS Next Generation ELA: 8W3 Write narratives to develop real or imagined experiences or events using effective technique, relevant descriptive details and well-structured event sequences.
-Middle School 8 th grade ELA students read the book Seedfolks by Paul Fleischman.
+Middle School 8th grade ELA students read the book Seedfolks by Paul Fleischman.
 In order to compare different perspectives on the migrant experience, students work in pairs to develop imagined narratives via Two-Voice Poems.
-Because there are both Spanish- and English-speaking characters, the teacher pairs a Spanish- speaking student with a student who speaks English.
+Because there are both Spanishand English-speaking characters, the teacher pairs a Spanish-speaking student with a student who speaks English.
 The pair write back and forth in two languages, adding lines in the perspective of different characters.
 By pairing students with different home languages, they can create narratives that are rich and complex.
 By enabling each student to draw from his or her strengths, the pair both learns from and supports one another through the writing process.
 This is especially useful when reading a text that contains both English and students' home languages.
 NYS Next Generation ELA: 11-12W2 High School Pairs of students in an 11 th grade Chemistry class edit a formal report written on the results of an in-class lab.
 Though the reports Just because a text is produced in English does not mean that the writing process can't be carried out in multiple languages.
-In fact, giving students the opportunity to use all of their languages to Write informative/ are written in English, the two explanatory texts to students discuss their ideas for revise, edit, rewrite, and make examine and convey revision in their shared languages, linguistic and content-related complex ideas, concepts, Arabic and French.
-The students choices will serve to strengthen and information clearly and discuss both linguistic and any piece of writing.
-By pairing accurately through the content-related revisions, helping students with a shared home effective selection, one another to improve the language, students have the organization, and analysis of overall quality of the report. added benefit of strengthening their home language literacy content. skills while improving their writing in English.
+In fact, giving students the opportunity are written in English, the two students discuss their ideas for revision in their shared languages, Arabic and French.
+The students discuss both linguistic and content-related revisions, helping one another to improve the overall quality of the report.